-Adaptive Dance: New Perspectives is a universally accessible dance program created and taught by Occupational Therapist Hannah Mariani, OTD, OTR/L, and Linnea Swarting, Nashville Ballet company member with adaptive dance education training.
-This new program is developed to provide an opportunity for children with special needs to experience the joy of dance, while developing body awareness, coordination, and balance in a traditional studio environment.
+Adaptive Dance: New Perspectives is a universally-accessible dance program created by Occupational Therapist Hannah Mariani, OTD, OTR/L, and Linnea Swarting, former Nashville Ballet company member with adaptive dance education training.
+This program provides an opportunity for children of all abilities to experience the joy of dance, while developing body awareness, coordination and balance in a traditional studio environment.

 This is an opportunity for parents to watch their child’s face light up as they grow more confident through learning about and participating in dance.
-The class content is created and tailored to meet each child’s level of ability, ensuring a safe and enjoyable experience.
+The class curriculum is created intentionally by a certified Occupational Therapist, Physical Therapist and professionally-trained dancers to ensure a safe and enjoyable experience.
 Nashville Ballet is thrilled to host a program that promotes inclusion with the philosophy that dance should be accessible to anyone and everyone.

 Schedule & Cost